RedHatQE/teflo_examples/resource_check/semaphore_playbook_check/README.md

 └── validate.yml
 ```

-The key file is the [validate.yml](validate.yml) which is a Carbon scenario descriptor file (later on
+The key file is the [validate.yml](validate.yml) which is a Teflo scenario descriptor file (later on
 it might be referred to as SDF).
 This defines two sections, **resource_check** and **notifications**.

 ### Resource Check
-The **resource_check** section defines what Carbon should check for.
+The **resource_check** section defines what Teflo should check for.

  * The *service* key takes a list services/systems being monitored by a status page like semaphore